SystemCo/pizza_delivery_simulator/readme.md

 ### Lesslie
-* Get started on timer system
+* Termination Logic
-    * Assigned on: Monday 03/10/25
+  * Assigned on: Monday 04/28/25
-    * Assigned by: Lesslie
+  * Asigned by: Lesslie
-    * Due by:      Monday 03/17/25
+  * Due by: Saturday 05/03/25
   * Status: Incomplete

-* Make a timer sprite that will visually indicate how much time an order has left
+* Game Over Screen
-    * Assigned on: Wednesday 03/12/25
+  * Assigned on: Monday 04/28/25
-    * Assigned by: David
+  * Asigned by: Lesslie
-    * Due by:      Wednesday 03/19/25
+  * Due by: Saturday 05/03/25
   * Status: Incomplete
-* Make a list of timers which can all be rendered with a single function call.
-    * Could implement an array or a linked list.
-    * Assigned on: Friday 03/28/25
-    * Assigned by: David
-    * Due by:      Friday 04/05/25
-    * Status:      Incomplete
- * Orginally used linked list for list of timers, use array instead
- * Initialize delivery locations
- * Create a function to activate random delivery locations
- * Function that manages the entire delivery system
  * A function for visual indication of active deliveries